Classic Yoga

 Ardha Siddhasana

 Similar to Ardha Padmasana, there is a variation called Ardha Siddhasana.
 In this variation, one heel is placed under the genitals and another heel is placed on the floor.
 It is comparatively easy to perform.
 Therefore, a beginner may start this practice first.
 After some days of practice, he may attempt the complete version.
-While practicing the half version, he should change the legs and practice it for an equal period of time.
+While practicing the half version, he should change the legs and practice it for an equal duration.

 Advanced Pose Variation

-Like Yogamudrasana, the forehead is placed on the floor after sitting in Adept Posture.
+Like Yogamudrasana, the forehead is placed on the floor after sitting in the Adept Posture.
 This advanced variation is called Padayoniyasana.

-Siddhasana Vs Padmasana
+Siddhasana and Padmasana

-Both Adept Pose and Lotus Pose are seated yoga postures.
+Both Adept Pose and Lotus Pose are sitting-yoga postures.
 Moreover, the two poses are the most ancient yoga postures and are used mainly for meditation.
 Ancient Yogis of Hinduism, Buddhism, and Jainism used either of these two poses for meditation.
 The difficulty level of Adept Pose is comparatively lesser than that of Lotus Pose.

 Normally, Sannyasins and yogis prefer adept poses and a householder prefers any other seated yoga posture for meditation or breath control exercises.